tomoyoshki/face-mask-detection/readme.md

 #### ResNet 34

 We also applied ResNet 34 model for the three classes mask classifier.
 We expect the user to first run the CNN model, and then try this ResNet 34 model.
 We have uploaded the model file correlated with the GIF under the `saved_model/resnet_model` directory.
+You could directly run the `camera2.py` file.
 However, the `model.load()` function is currently losing information.
 Therefore, to achieve the best result, we are also offering the Jupyter notebook (`mask_detection_3.ipynb `) we used.
 This notebook provides GPU support, so you can easily train them and produce the desirable outcome.

 ## Contact